 - Sleep quality

-Adjustments prevent burnout.
+Small adjustments prevent burnout.

 Communication and Support

-Strongman success is easier with support from:
+Strongman success is a lot easier with support from:

 - Family